needle-tools/needle-engine-support/documentation/networking.md

 ## Flatbuffers for your own components

-**TODO**
-- How to generate flatbuffer schemas for custom components
+> 🏗️ Under construction – generating flatbuffer schemas for custom components

 ## Built-in Networking on Glitch

-**TODO**
+When deploying your app to Glitch, we include a simple networking backend that is great for prototyping and small deployments (~12-20 people at the same time).
+You can later update to a bigger/better/stronger networking solution if required.

-- Limitations
+### Limitations

+- approx. 12-20 people maximum – afterwards the tiny Glitch server instance becomes slow

-- How to upgrade to a stronger server
+### How to upgrade to a stronger server

+> 🏗️ Under construction.

-- How to use your own networking implementation
+### How to use your own networking implementation

+> 🏗️ Under construction.

-- How to change from the default ICE/STUN servers
+### How to change from the default ICE/STUN servers used for VoIP

+> 🏗️ Under construction.